2wunder/coding-challenge-logistic/README.md

 #### Allowed to use

 1. Matrix and geocoding API [https://graphhopper.com/api/1/docs](https://graphhopper.com/api/1/docs/#matrix-api) (API key: 1a751174-68c0-4792-bf22-60f3ca08712c )
-2. A database of stations and related products in Munich
-3. jQuery and any other Ruby / Javascript / Postgres tool or library you like
+2. jQuery and any other Ruby / Javascript / Postgres tool or library you like

 #### Data Structure